AMSartorius/OTpathway_evolution/README_OTevo.txt

 >> Software: You need R, R Studio, Jupyter Lab, and Python.

 >> Set up: Download all files and put them in one folder (e.g., "OTpathway_evolution-main").
-           CREATE AND R PROJECT IN THAT FOLDER.
+           CREATE AN R PROJECT IN THAT FOLDER.
            Operate from within that R project, otherwise the relative paths will NOT work.

 ## start of workflow ##